 I am a lecturer in Computer and Information Science at Northumbria University.
-I have a PhD in Computer Science from the University and Manchester and have held fellowship/associate positions at the University of Glasgow, University of St Andrews and Lancaster University.
+I have a PhD in Computer Science from the University and Manchester and have held fellowship/associate positions at the University of Edinburgh, the University of Glasgow, University of St Andrews and Lancaster University.

 Twenty million fans attend top division football games each week and many more watch on TV.
 Our social innovation is to attract people to lifestyle change through the personal connection and loyalty to the club they support.
 EuroFIT is supported by UEFA and top football clubs.
 My role in EuroFIT has been to design and deliver the app "MatchFIT".

 Quped is a pedometer app for iOS.
 The app counts steps, sets personal goals and supports social comparison.
 The app has been designed to operationalise theories from behavioural change and to collect scientific quality data for researchers.
 I've worked closely with Parvin Asadzadeh and Claire McCallum on this app.
 We have published a paper at OzCHI 2016 from this work, focusing on consent.

 I was funded by SICSA (Scottish Informatics and Computer Science Alliance) to organise events on UX for mHealth during 2015/16.
 Two key events were What Works in Digtal Health?
 (July 2015, Glasgow) and Screens in interaction (October 2015, Edinburgh).